Acupuncture Effects: what to expect after your treatment.

 Observe your body…

 Pay attention to your body for the next 24-48 hours.
-Take note of any changes that you notice.
+Take note of any acupuncture effects that you notice.
 If possible, avoid activities that make your symptoms worse over the next few weeks.
-The best chance you have for acupuncture to work is to stick with the treatment plan.
+The best from acupuncture occur when you stick with the treatment plan.

 More on changes…